 The requirement for each marker to be a single piece should be interpreted sensibly by the Referee.
 If for example the manufacturer has used two pieces connected to make a single structure which is intended to be used that way, it should be allowed.
 Similarly, if an athlete chooses to place both their markers in the same place or, in the case of the High Jump, an athlete who tears the tape they are given into one or more pieces to make a single marker of a different shape to stand out more clearly, these should also be acceptable.
-Rule 25.3.3 of the Technical Rules is designed to assist athletes and constructed or look - with Organisers and Referees having discretion in interpreting what is acceptable and fair within the intention of the Rule in each particular competition environment.
+Rule 25.3.3 of the Technical Rules is designed to assist athletes and their coaches in determining their take-off points and the progress on the runway.
+There is no set concept as to how they should be constructed or look - with Organisers and Referees having discretion in interpreting what is acceptable and fair within the intention of the Rule in each particular competition environment.